karlcanindo/karlcanindo/README.md

 Hello, I'm karlcanindo 👋
-I am a Graduate from Central Philippine University currently with a degree in BSIT or Bachelor of science in Information Technology.
-I am passionate about technology as a whole, and I love exploring and learning about new tech trends and advancements.
+Hello, I'm Karl Francis R. Canindo, a graduate of Central Philippine University with a Bachelor of Science in Information Technology (BSIT).
+I am passionate about technology and always eager to explore and learn about new tech trends and advancements.
+With a strong foundation in IT, I am excited to apply my skills and stay updated with the latest industry developments.
 🚀 Skills and Tools:
 Programming and Development Tools
 Visual Studio